nh13/bfx-qc-reporter/README.md

 ### Creating a Summary Report

-The `create-report` command selects specific metrics from  the JSON output and reformats it into a comma-delimited file for downstream consumption.
+The `create-report` command extracts specific metrics from the `load-metrics` JSON output and writes a JSON file with only those specific metrics.
+Additionally, a flattened CSV file will also be created.
 Run `bfx-qc-reporter create-report --help` for more information.

 #### Example